SonMaxime/AppleMusic-DownloaderV2/README.md

 ## AppleMusic-DownloaderV2
-Download videos and audios from AppleMusic!
+Download AAC from Apple Music !

 ## Why a V2 of the downloader ?